-Low sodium alginate concentration (G4) formed weak gels (table 2) which would not be able to withstand peristaltic waves of the GI tract, and might be propelled to the intestine with stomach contents.
+Low sodium alginate concentration (G4) formed weak gels (Table 2) which would not be able to withstand peristaltic waves of the GI tract, and might be propelled to the intestine with stomach contents.
 Floating characteristics of prepared formulations were assessed in simulated gastric fluid (0.1 N HCl).
-All the formulations remained floating on the surface of the medium for at least 12 hr (table 2).
-This indicates that the formulations could provide a sustained delivery of Meloxicam to the absorption window for more than 12 hr as long as the gel was not depleted of the drug.
-Therefore, higher polymer concentrations impartedextra strength to the gels to remain buoyant at least for 12 hr.
+All the formulations remained floating on the surface of the medium for at least 12 h (Table 2).
+This indicates that the formulations could provide a sustained delivery of Meloxicam to the absorption window for more than 12 h as long as the gel was not depleted of the drug.
+Therefore, higher polymer concentrations imparted extra strength to the gels to remain buoyant at least for 12 h.
+Higher polymer concentrations shorten the floating lag time taken to float completely over the surface of the dissolution medium.
+This may be due to the higher cross-linking density at higher polymer concentrations which could effectively trap the released CO2 bubbles so that density of the gel is reduced rapidly to induce buoyancy.